 China is fielding an ASBM, referred to as the DF-21D, that is a theater-range ballistic missile equipped with a maneuverable reentry vehicle (MaRV) designed to moving hit ships at sea.
-A second type of Chinese theater-range ballistic missile, the DF-26, may also have an anti-ship capability.
+A second type of Chinese theater-range ballistic missile, the DF-26, also has an anti-ship capability.
 DOD states that